Blog

 Digital Pathology Solutions and the Role of Laboratory Information Systems

-LigoLab’s LIS laboratory information system software provides an end-to-end pathology lab management solution for anatomic pathology labs of all sizes.
-Known as the LigoLab Medical LIS & Lab RCM Laboratory Informatics Platform, this pathology software supports all whole slide imaging systems, and that’s been the case for well over a decade.
+LigoLab's future-ready LIS laboratory information system software provides an end-to-end pathology lab management solution for anatomic pathology labs of all sizes.
+The all-in-one LigoLab medical LIS & lab billing informatics platform is a pathology software that supports all image management systems (IMS) and has done so for well over a decade.

-“An ideal digital pathology ecosystem is one where all of a lab’s systems are interoperable, connecting as an integrated digital lab workflow,” said Oganesian.
-“For example, the LigoLab platform, specifically the platform’s interface engine, is interoperable with every laboratory software system a lab works with, including all digital pathology solutions.”
+"An ideal digital pathology ecosystem is one where all laboratory software systems are interoperable, connecting as an integrated digital lab workflow," said Oganesian.
+"The LigoLab platform, specifically its interface engine, is interoperable with every laboratory software system a lab works with, including all digital pathology solutions."

-LigoLab provides a foundation for the digital pathology ecosystem, which consists of three major components: the laboratory information system (LIS software), the digital pathology system, and the digital pathology system tools.
-Digging even deeper, the primary components of a digital pathology system include the whole-slide scanner, the whole-slide image viewer, and the display monitor.
+LigoLab provides the foundation for a digital pathology ecosystem consisting of three major components: the laboratory information system (LIS software), the digital pathology system, and the digital pathology system tools.
+The primary components of the digital pathology system itself include the whole-slide scanner, the whole-slide image viewer, and the display monitor.

 Industry Insights: Digital Pathology Redefined - Uniting AI, Viewers, and a Robust LIS System for a Seamless Workflow